Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 I was surprised to see water leaking behind the dishwasher.
 Since the water hook-up was on the front, I expected to see a leak there if I didn't get the supply line tightened up enough.
 But why would there be water leaking out the back of the dishwasher?
 Good thing the repairman was on the way.

 Good Advice From a Dishwasher Repairman

-When the repairman arrived, I briefly mentioned the 2 major problems: the dishwasher would not run due to the "tE" error, and there was a puddle of water in the back.
+When the repairman arrived, I briefly mentioned the two major problems: the dishwasher would not run due to the "tE" error, and there was a puddle of water in the back.
 The repairman decided to check out the puddle of water first.
 He could see it leaking.
 He slid the dishwasher out and tipped it at a 45 degree angle so he could check out the bottom.
 He checked it out from inside as well and said that it was leaking around the sump.

-The repairman couldn't find a way to tighten or adjust anything to stop the leaking- he would probably need to order parts to repair the leaking.
+The repairman couldn't find a way to tighten or adjust anything to stop the leaking—he would probably need to order parts to repair the leaking.
 Yikes!

 Next he put the unit back in place and investigated the "the" error.
 Sure enough, it happened again.
 He said he could take it apart and try to isolate the problem, but first he asked how long I had owned the unit.
 I replied about one week.
 Next, he asked if I knew the return policy of the store where I bought it.
-This was a great question, and make me realize that a smart thing to do would be to return the unit and get something different.
-LG paid for the service call since the unit was under warranty but I decided not to have the repairman work on it and exchange it for another dishwasher instead.
+This was a great question, and it made me realize that a smart thing to do would be to return the unit and get something different.
+LG paid for the service call since the unit was under warranty, but I decided not to have the repairman work on it and exchange it for another dishwasher instead.